ScorpiosCrux/Pac-Maze-Game/README.md

 	i) to view controls/goals click instructions

 	ii) once you feel comfortable close the instructions window and click start

+	iii) In order to show what happens when the game is won, there is a shortcut provided to the end of the maze

 8) Our class PacManMazeTextLogic has JUnit Tests and the Junit tests are in our GitHub Repo under the folder JUnit Test